DrChrisHax/Encrypto/README.md

 ### Key and Text File Format

-- The **key file** should be a text file containing the encryption key.
+- The **key file** can be any file.
 The key can be multiline and will be processed into a 32-bit unsigned integer.
-- The **text file** should contain the plaintext for encryption or the cipher text for decryption.
+- The **text file** should be the file for encryption or decryption.

 ### Output